RamuRChenchaiah/Image-Embed/README.md

 * Set allowed file types
 * Scan for restricted image content - coming soon

+Exclusions:
+No validation on url based inclusions

 ## Requirements
 The Browser must support the JavaScript File API.

 ## Installation

- 1. Download the plugin from https://github.com/RamuRChenchaiah/Image-Embed
+ 1. Download the plugin from http://github.com/rcramu/embedImage

  2. Extract (decompress) the downloaded file into the plugins folder of your CKEditor installation.